Quick and easy winter DIY project using yarn and foam cones to create DIY yarn trees to decorate with for Christmas.

 So when I started decorating for the holidays this year I wanted to create that sense of hygge.
 I think this cute project is a perfect fit!

-The supplies you will need for this project are 3 foam cones in varying sizes, 3 skeins of different textured yarns, and a glue gun.
-There are so many colors and textures are yarns readily available at craft stores and online now, so have fun picking them out.
-You could choose yarn colors that compliment your home decor or the colors you use to decorate for the holidays.
+There are so many colors and textures of yarn readily available at craft stores and online now, so have fun picking them out.
+You could choose yarn colors that complement your home decor or the colors you use to decorate for the holidays.

 I chose a thick fluffy white yarn, a loopy textured variegated yarn, and a chenille gray/blue.